linklab-uva/f1tenth_gtc_tutorial/README.md

 * MPU-9050inertial measurement unit (IMU)
 * Ubiquiti Wifi Pico station access point

-Detailed instructions on how to assemble the testbed are available on [website](f1tenth.org)
+Detailed instructions on how to assemble the testbed are available on our [website](f1tenth.org)

 ## Installing